 - High-Net-Worth Wealth Management

-Choosing a financial advisor in Spokane, WA with a fiduciary duty is essential to ensure your money is being put to use how you need it to be.
-At Correct Capital Wealth Management, we are honored to be fiduciary financial advisors who prioritize the financial success and peace of mind of Spokane, WA residents and business owners alike.
-Our team is comprised of CERTIFIED FINANCIAL PLANNER™ (CFP®) professionals and we are a Registered Investment Advisor (RIA) with the knowledge and qualifications necessary to lead you on your financial journey.
+Choosing a financial advisor in Spokane, WA with a fiduciary duty is vital to ensure your long-term interests stay protected.
+At Correct Capital Wealth Management, we are proud to be fiduciary financial advisors who place at the forefront the financial success and peace of mind of Spokane, WA individuals and business owners alike.
+Our team is comprised of CERTIFIED FINANCIAL PLANNER™ (CFP®) professionals and we are a Registered Investment Advisor (RIA) with the knowledge and qualifications essential to assist you on your financial journey.
 We provide all our clients our I.O.U promise: all of our advice will be independent, objective, and unbiased.

-Contact us today at 314-930-401(k) or contact us online to arrange an appointment and discover how we can help you reach your financial goals in Spokane, WA.
+Reach out to us today at 314-930-401(k) or contact us through our website to arrange an appointment and find out more about how we can assist you achieve your financial goals in Spokane, WA.